ICTU/quality-time/docs/src/development.md

 Production code and unit tests are organized in parallel hierarchies.
 Each Python component has a `src` with the production code and a `tests` folder with the unit tests.
 The folder layout of the `tests` follows the layout of the `src` hierarchy.

+The source collectors in the collector (`components/collector/src/sourc_collectors`) are organized by the source collector identifier that is also used in the data model.
+Each source collector folder has a Python file for each metric that the source supports.
+For example, the source collector folder `components/collector/src/sourc_collectors/anchore` has a file `security_warnings.py` that contains the code that collects the data for the security warnings metric from Anchore.
+Shared base classes for a source collector are located in a `base.py` file.
+Shared JSON types that represent the JSON returned by the source are located in `json_types.py`.

 #### {index}`JavaScript <pair: Coding style;JavaScript>`

 Functional React components are preferred over class-based components.